banana-bros/http-ts/README.md

 }
 ```

-The user controller which handles the user requests equipped with one GET-method:
+The user controller, which handles the user requests, equipped with different GET-methods:

 ``` typescript
 class UserController extends Controller<UserRepository> {